MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 ﻿---
 title: Strategy for integrations to QMS/LMS
-description: Learn about integrating Power Platform, a Quality Management System (QMS), and  a Learning Management System (LMS) ms.date: 03/13/2023 ms.topic: conceptual
+description: Learn about integrating Power Platform, a Quality Management System (QMS), and  a Learning Management System (LMS) with Guides in a regulated industry ms.date: 03/13/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Strategy for integrations to QMS/LMS